Monotone hulls for N cap M: Monotone hulls

 \begin{theorem} Let $\kappa,\lambda$ be cardinals of uncountable cofinality, $\kappa\leq \lambda$.
 There is a ccc forcing notion $\bQ^{\kappa,\lambda}$ of size $\lambda^{\aleph_0}$ such that

 \end{theorem}

 \begin{proof} The forcing notion $\bQ^{\kappa,\lambda}$ will be obtained by means of finite support iteration of ccc forcing notions.
 The iterands will be products of the Amoeba for Category $\bbB$ and Amoeba for Measure $\bbA$ but {\em considered over partial sub-universes only}.

-Thus it is yet another application of ``FS iterations with partial memories'' used in Shelah \cite{Sh:592, Sh:546, Sh:619}, Mildenberger and Shelah \cite{MdSh:684} and Shelah and Thomas \cite{ShTh:524}.
-We will use the notation and some basic facts stated in the third section of the latter paper.
+We will use the notation and some basic facts stated in the third section of \cite{ShTh:524}.